rackner/kubernetes-faster/kops/README.md

 Contained in this folder is an example Kops cluster config for AWS GovCloud.
 All kubeconfig and certificate/pki information has been removed.

+Additionally, we are using Calico as the chosen CNI (Container Network Interface) since multicast is not needed in this particular setup, or for the applications intended to be run.
+If multicast was necessary (and/or encryption over the wire) we would switch to weave.

 Here is a description of the Cluster Specifications.

 Infrastructure Location: AWS GovCloud